jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Homology in the plane.md

 \mathrm{H}_{1}(U, \mathbb{F}) = \mathrm{Z}_{1}(U, \mathbb{F}) / \mathrm{B}_{1}(U, \mathbb{F}).
 $$

 Specifically, what does the homology measure?
-Whatever it is, the [[Simplicial homology and graph theory --- math-145/notes/Discrete winding number#_definition _ winding number (of a $1$-cycle)|winding number]] gives a way to measure it too — specifically, if a $1$-cycle is the boundary of a $2$-chain, it has winding number $0$ about every point not in the support of the $2$-chain.
+Whatever it is, the [[Simplicial homology and random walks --- math-145/notes/Discrete winding number#_definition _ winding number (of a $1$-cycle)|winding number]] gives a way to measure it too — specifically, if a $1$-cycle is the boundary of a $2$-chain, it has winding number $0$ about every point not in the support of the $2$-chain.

 ##### _proposition:_ the winding number of the boundary of a chain